AntiCopium/discord-bot-start/README.md

 run: npm init then npm i and run index.js

-in config.json under token put your bots token.
+in src\data\config.json under token put your bots token between the " ".